PRE-RACE INTERVIEW WITH BRYAN FERNANDEZ

 The Dos Pueblos High senior beat Saugus’ AJ Yarnell to capture the Division 2 race in a time of 15 minutes, 9 seconds.
 Yarnell’s time was 15:10.

-Fernandez is the first state cross country champion in DP history.
-He did not lose a race this season.
+Fernandez, who did not lose a race all season, is the first state cross country champion in DP history.
 The state meet was his 11th championship of the year.
 He won invitationals at Seaside, Woodbridge, Clovis and Mt.
 SAC, the Santa Barbara County Championship, three Channel League meets, the CIF-SS Prelims and CIF-SS Finals.

 Ramona’s Forrest Riley, Canyons’ Austin Goins and Orange Glen’s Andrew Tellames filled out the top-five individuals in Division 2.

 In the team competition, Dos Pueblos finished a school-best fourth place.
 The Chargers finished behind champion Westlake, Saugus and Redondo Union.
 Westlake won with a team score of 84.
 Dos Pueblos totaled 188.